 Expungement Attorney in Des Plaines, IL

-And the best part?
-Expunging your record in Des Plaines may be easier than you think.
-Many people choose to work with a Des Plaines expungement attorney to break free from the past – and we may be able to help you.
+The good news?
+Getting your record expunged in Des Plaines might be more attainable than you think.
+Many individuals seek the help of a Des Plaines expungement attorney to move on from their past, and we may be able to assist you as well.

-Expungement is a process that asks a judge to review your record (and how far you’ve come) and consider erasing it forever.
-It’s literally a clean slate.
-And though not all criminal cases qualify for expungement, those that don’t often qualify for criminal record sealing; that’s a very similar process with a very similar outcome.
-This guide explains your options for sealing and expungement in Des Plaines, as well as what the process looks like and more.
+Expungement involves petitioning a judge to review your record and consider erasing it entirely, giving you a clean slate.
+While not all criminal cases are eligible for expungement, many that aren’t can still qualify for criminal record sealing—a similar process with comparable benefits.
+This guide will walk you through the options for sealing and expunging your record in Des Plaines, detailing the process and more.

 What Records Can You Expunge in Des Plaines?